14 Amazing Stops on a Phoenix to Las Vegas Drive

 Of course, outdoorsy activities are expected.
 Camelback Mountain, South Mountain Park and Preserve, and the Desert Botanical Garden top the list.
 To see more than the typical desert cacti and native plants, the Japanese Friendship Garden makes for a pretty stroll.

-Other entertainment includes high-end spa resorts and Jack Nicklaus-designed golf courses, as well as posh shops at Scottsdale Fashion Square.
+Other entertainment includes high-end spa resorts and golf courses, as well as the posh shops at Scottsdale Fashion Square.

 For a taste of history and culture, visit Phoenix Art Museum, Heard Museum, and Musical Instrument Museum.
-Families will enjoy OdySea Aquarium, Phoenix Zoo, and Papago Park as well.
+Families will enjoy OdySea Aquarium, Phoenix Zoo, and Papago Park for the animals and open spaces.

 2. Old Town Scottsdale